Ted Nugent

-Theodore Anthony Nugent (/ˈnuːdʒɪnt/; born December 13, 1948) is an American guitarist, singer, songwriter and activist.
-He initially gained fame as the lead guitarist and occasional vocalist of The Amboy Dukes, a band formed in 1963 that played psychedelic rock and hard rock.
+Theodore Anthony Nugent (/ˈnuːdʒɪnt/; born December 13, 1948) is an American guitarist, singer, songwriter, and political activist.
+He goes by several nicknames, including Uncle Ted, the Nuge, and Motor City Madman.
+Nugent initially gained fame as the lead guitarist and occasional vocalist of the Amboy Dukes, a band formed in 1963 that played psychedelic rock and hard rock.
 After dissolving the band, he embarked on a successful solo career.
-His first three solo albums, Ted Nugent (1975), Free-for-All (1976) and Cat Scratch Fever (1977), were certified multi-platinum in the United States.
+His first three solo albums, Ted Nugent (1975), Free-for-All (1976) and Cat Scratch Fever (1977), as well as the live album Double Live Gonzo!
+(1978), were certified multi-platinum in the United States.
 His latest album, Detroit Muscle, was released in 2022.
+In 2023, he embarked on a farewell tour known as the "Adios Mofo Tour".

-Nugent is known for his Gibson Byrdland, his bluesy and frenzied guitar playing, and his energetic live shows.
+Nugent is known for his use of the Gibson Byrdland, his bluesy and frenzied guitar playing, and his energetic live shows.
 Despite possessing a distinctive, wide-ranging singing voice, Nugent recorded and toured with other lead singers during much of his early solo career, including Derek St. Holmes, Charlie Huhn, Brian Howe and Meat Loaf, only taking on full lead vocal duties later on.
 His biggest hit was 1977's "Cat Scratch Fever", on which he sang the lead vocals.
 In the late 1980s and early 1990s, he was part of the supergroup Damn Yankees.